 Depending upon the complexity of the participant's merchant card processing, a participant may deem it appropriate to secure the services of a Qualified Security Assessor (QSA) to assist in addressing the requirements identified in the twelve PCI DSS categories.
-A participant may select any vendor of its choice to provide QSA assessment and support services.
+See Section 14 below regarding options for selecting a QSA.